lgarron/clipboard-polyfill/experiment/Conclusions.md

 ## `exec` fires listener **without**  selection

 On all platforms, `document.execCommand("copy")` always works (triggers a copy) during a user gesture, regardless of whether anything on the page is selected.
-However, on Safari listeners registered using `document.addEventListener("copy")` don't fire (and therefore don't have an opportunity to set the data on the clipboard).
+However, on Safari listeners registered using `document.addEventListener("copy")` don't fire (and therefore don't have an opportunity to set the data on the clipboard) if there is no selection.

 ## `enabled` **with** selection returns true

-On all browsers, `document.queryCommandEnabled("copy")` returns true during a user gesture if some part of the page is selected (doesn't matter which part; can be the entire body on a single element).
+On all browsers, `document.queryCommandEnabled("copy")` returns true during a user gesture if some part of the page is selected (doesn't matter which part; can be the entire body or a single element).
 The selection may be made using Javascript during the user gesture handler itself.

 ## `exec` fires listener **with** selection

 On all platforms, `document.execCommand("copy")` works during a user gesture, regardless of whether anything on the page is selected.
-Listeners registered with ``document.addEventListener("copy")` fire.
+Listeners registered with `document.addEventListener("copy")` fire.

 ## `enabled` returns false outside user gesture

 In all browsers, `document.execCommand("copy")` fails when there is no user gesture, and returns `false`.

-## `setData()` works in listener (see issues 3/4 below)
+## `setData()` works in listener (see issue 3 and issue 4 below)

 This means that the following works: